Kanium/KanuimCogs/welcomeCog/README.md

 ### To modify the sent message:

-if you would like to modify the message to your liking, you can either :
+If you would like to modify the message to your liking, you can either :
 - fork the bot. change the [message](./data/embedded_message.json) and [welcome.py](./welcome.py) line 9 to your repo.
 - fork the bot. update the [welcome.py](./welcome.py) line 9 to be directed to your message.json file that you like without having it hosted on github with your repo.